 contiker coojawill start Cooja inside a container, with support for Cooja motes).

 Sky motes have the advantage of emulating the hardware in a cycle-accurate way with MSPSim.
-They also work on OSX or Windows in addition to Linux.

 Below, with Cooja motes:

 Then click on